 Agilent employees in Singapore have been stepping up to assist local charitable organizations that have experienced a dwindling number of volunteers.
 When COVID-19 hit last year, employee volunteers reached out to The Food Bank Singapore (Food Bank) to offer assistance.

-Recently, volunteers in the Agilent Signapore site’s REACH program helped sort and organize food items in the warehouse and made sure they were ready for distribution.
+Volunteers in the REACH program helped sort and organize food items in the warehouse and made sure they were ready for distribution.
 These volunteers helped sort and pack twenty batches of donated food items for delivery to Food Bank beneficiaries.
-Jameson Chow, Operations Manager at The Food Bank Singapore, expressed his appreciation.

 REACH volunteers took extra precautionary measures to ensure employees working in split teams were not assigned together and kept to small groups each trip.
 Hand sanitizer and masks were also provided to those who needed them.

 “Our few hours spent sorting, cataloguing, arranging, and packing the items go a long way in helping Food Bank fulfill basic needs of the community in Singapore,” said Chow Woai Sheng, Singapore CGM and VP/GM OFS, Global IM.
 “Agilent Singapore volunteers have yet again displayed big courage and great kindness.
-I am touched by your commitment to do your part for the community even in times of adversity.”
+I am touched by their commitment to do their part for the community, even in times of adversity.”

-Please note: All photos taken before the Singapore Enhanced Circuit Breaker measures were in place, which now require wearing of masks in public.
+Please note: All photos taken above were before the Singapore Enhanced Circuit Breaker measures were in place, which now require wearing of masks in public.

 Thankfully, COVID-19 cases have declined in Singapore, but some impacted communities are still struggling to put food on the table.
 A 2019 study commissioned by Food Bank found that about 10% of Singaporean households experienced food insecurity at least once in 12 months.
 This prompted the site to extend our partnership with Food Bank and explore other ways to help these families.